 What to Do in Morrinsville: The “Cream of the Country”

-Surrounded by lush green dairy paddocks as far as the eye can see, Morrinsville adds a splash of colour in the Waikato region.
-Located 30km (19 miles) east of Hamilton, Morrinsville is brimming with creativity from a contemporary art gallery to colourful cow sculptures seen around the town.
-The town has unique stories to tell through its art and museum, as well as quirky cafes making it an essential pitstop on your road trip around the North Island.
+Surrounded by lush green dairy paddocks as far as the eye can see, Morrinsville adds a splash of colour to the Waikato region.
+Located 30 km (19 mi) east of Hamilton, Morrinsville is brimming with creativity, from a contemporary art gallery to colourful cow sculptures seen around the town.
+The town has unique stories to tell through its art and museum, as well as quirky cafés, making it a worthwhile pitstop on your road trip around the North Island.
 Find out more in this list of things to do in Morrinsville, New Zealand!

-While you’re here, you might also be interested in 11 Free or Cheap Things to Do in Hamilton and 20 Places Off the Beaten Track in the North Island.
+While you’re here, you might also be interested in 10 Free or Cheap Things to Do in Hamilton and 20 Places Off the Beaten Track on the North Island.

 1. Find All of the Colourful Cows!

 Herd of Cows? is an open-air exhibition of colourful cows scattered across the town of Morrinsville!
-As you’re wandering around, you’ll most likely notice the life-size cow sculptures, each showcasing part of the dairy industry heritage of the town.
-Pop into the local i-SITE get your Herd of Cows? trail map or even book yourself a personalised tour around the sculptures.
+As you’re wandering around, you’ll most likely notice the life-size cow sculptures, each showcasing part of the town’s dairy industry heritage.
+Pop into the local i-SITE to get your Herd of Cows? trail map or even book yourself a personalised tour around the sculptures.
 It’s sure to be one of the most unique (and hilarious) things you do in New Zealand!

-2. Check Out the Art at the Wallace Gallery
+© Hamilton & Waikato Tourism2.
+Check Out the Art at The Morrinsville Gallery

-Another display of Morrinsville’s creative side is showcased in The Wallace Gallery.
-The contemporary gallery has five large display areas showing works from local New Zealand artists.
-Check out the museum Tuesday-Sunday, 10am-4pm.
+Another display of Morrinsville’s creative side is showcased in The Morrinsville Gallery.
+The contemporary gallery has three large display areas showing works from local New Zealand artists.
+Check out the museum from 10 am to 3 pm Tuesday to Friday, and 11 am to 3 pm weekends.

-Learn more about that dairy industry history that the town holds so dearly to at the fantastic Morrinsville Museum.
-Not only will you learn about one of New Zealand’s largest industries through a short film and dairy farming machinery through the ages, but you’ll also get the chance to learn about life in Morrinsville as a soldier settlement, and through education and medical displays.
-The 1873 McDonald Cottage is also a highlight giving you an insight into early settler life.
+Learn more about the history of the dairy industry that the town holds so dearly at the fantastic Morrinsville Museum.
+Not only will you learn about one of New Zealand’s largest industries through a short film and dairy farming machinery through the ages, but you’ll also get the chance to learn about life in Morrinsville as a soldier settlement and through education and medical displays.
+The 1873 McDonald Cottage is also a highlight, giving you an insight into early settler life.

 If you’re looking for a place to stop for a bite to eat while road tripping around the North Island, then make it Morrinsville!
-You won’t regret it once you see the array of characterful cafes.
-Try the American-style Malibu Diner, The Crazee Cow Cafe behind one of the town’s cows, or Cafe Frock – a boutique meets cafe run by a local fashion designer.
+You won’t regret it once you see the array of characterful cafés.
+Try the Annah Stretton Flagship Store & Café Frock, a boutique meets café run by a local fashion designer, or Loxies, a contemporary café bringing a bit of the big city vibes to Morrinsville.

-The great thing about Morrinsville is that it’s located in the middle of more of Waikato towns, each with their own charms.
-Try the nearby Edwardian spa town of Te Aroha or “real Middle Earth” at Matamata, where The Lord of the Rings was filmed.
-Get more inspiration from our 11 Things to Do in Matamata (That Doesn’t Involve Hobbits) and 6 Fun Things to Do in Te Aroha.
+The great thing about Morrinsville is that it’s located in the middle of more Waikato towns, each with its own charms.
+Try the nearby Edwardian spa town of Te Aroha or “real Middle-earth” at Matamata, where The Lord of the Rings was filmed.
+Get more inspiration from our 10 Things to Do in Matamata (That Doesn’t Involve Hobbits) and 5 Fun Things to Do in Te Aroha.

 - 5 Fun Things to Do in Paeroa